-AI4Cities will combine the City partners’ unique knowledge, tools and vibrant ecosystems, with a challenge-based PCP competition on developing unique innovative Digital solutions able to help Cities reduce their GHG emissions.
-AI4Cities challenges will be built on highly innovate and not market-ready technologies, to be applied in difficult contexts.
+AI4Cities combined the City partners’ unique knowledge, tools and vibrant ecosystems, with a challenge-based PCP competition on developing unique innovative Digital solutions able to help Cities reduce their GHG emissions.
+AI4Cities challenges were built on highly innovate and not market-ready technologies, to be applied in difficult contexts.

-Right now it is the time to direct AI research/innovation towards societal needs – to task AI developers with detailed, pragmatic, solvable missions from the cities’ climate action plans.
+Starting in 2020, it was time to direct AI research/innovation towards societal needs – to task AI developers with detailed, pragmatic, solvable missions from the cities’ climate action plans.
 Partner cities are all committed to becoming carbon neutral.

 Copenhagen is a world leader with the ambition of becoming Carbon neutral by 2025.
 Helsinki also has one of the most ambitious targets, being committed to become Carbon neutral by 2035.
 The strategies of both the region of Paris and the City of Tallinn have the goal to achieve carbon neutrality by 2050, and Amsterdam wants to cut its carbon emissions by 95 percent by 2050.
 The City of Stavanger aims to reduce its GHG emissions by 80 percent by 2030, and to be fossil free by 2040.

 In this proposal, the concept of AI was also seen as an umbrella, collecting best practises of platforms in order to work efficiently.
 An urban platform which supports cities with their smart city services is a somewhat abstract concept that is hardly ever a single server or even a platform.
 The urban platform is a collection of smart city-related data and services that interconnect with harmonised API’s, data models and controlled vocabularies.
 A solid data platform is thus the basis of any AI service.
 All the partner cities in the project have years of experience on sharing data and improving data interoperability.